sherzod-hakimov/clemcore/README.md

 ### Updates
-(March 2025): Version 2.0 of the benchmark has been released (see https://clembench.github.io/ ).
+(March 2025): Version 2.0 of the benchmark has been released (see <https://clembench.github.io/> ).
 And some major refactorings are underway and will be released very soon.
 (Preview: The framework will become pip-installable, and the games that make the benchmark will get their own repo.
+(In fact, the code used for running 2.0 already lives in a separate repo: <https://github.com/clp-research/clemgames> .)
 Everything will become easier.
 Hopefully.)

 (February 2024): We have updated the framework code.
 If you have written games using the initial release version, see [this guide](docs/howto_update_to_v1.md) on how to update your game.